Will Home Prices Fall?

 Robert Dietz, chief economist for the National Association of Home Builders cites a “perfect storm of supply side challenges.”
 In an interview, he said the residential construction industry is grappling with a prolonged labor shortage and a scarcity of buildable land.

-With those issues resolves, what’s stopping a return to 41% level bidding wars across the nation?
+With those issues resolves, what’s stopping a return to 41% level bidding wars across the nation in 2025?

 It’s the same in Canada as heavy demand is growing home prices and rent prices in Toronto and Vancouver.
 Demand is spreading outward into rural areas where very little housing is being built.
 The commitment to construction of affordable housing simply isn’t there, and demand for homes $200k to $300k continues.
 In Toronto for instance, housing supply is drying up severely setting the stage for huge jumps in prices, creating bubble like conditions.
 Some are warning of danger in the Toronto housing market.
 Yet Toronto’s economy is hot, which will only fuel big price hikes thorugh 2020.